How Much Does It Cost to Live in Brazil?

 Expat Healthcare in Brazil

 Expats can receive free healthcare in any of Brazil’s state hospitals due to their public healthcare system.
-However, these facilities are often not on par with those in Europe and the US, so the majority of foreigners take out private health insurance to ensure they have access to the best should they need it.
+However, these facilities are often not on par with those in Europe and the US, so the majority of foreigners take out expat insurance to ensure they have access to the best should they need it.

 Individuals who utilise private hospitals and clinics do not have to visit these same facilities in an emergency.
 All of Brazil’s government hospitals will provide treatment to anybody for free.
 Usually, those who have private insurance and were rushed to a state hospital will remain there until they are stable.
 They will then be transferred to a private medical facility.